LudovicEspeel/course-web-essentials/docs/14_web_protocols/README.md

 The request message consists of the following:

-* A request line: for example `GET /images/logo.png HTTP/1.1`, which requests a resource called `/images/logo.png` from the server
+* A request line: for example `GET /images/logo.png HTTP/1.1`, which requests a resource called `/images/logo.png` from the server.
-* One or more Request header fields (such as `Accept-Language: en`, …)
+* One or more request header fields (such as `Accept-Language: en`, …).
-* An empty line to indicate the end of the header
+* An empty line to indicate the end of the header.
-* An optional message body
+* An optional message body.

 ```http
 GET / HTTP/1.1